Deesus/DeeCSS/README.md

 - HTML boilerplate

 #### Quick start:
-1. Cd to the the `src/` directory to modify existing resources
+1. Cd to the the `src/` directory to modify existing resources.
-2. Add a compass watcher in the `src` directory: `$ compass watch`
+2. Add a compass watcher in the `src` directory: `$ compass watch`.
-3. Add/edit whatever you want to the stylesheets; the output will be written to `FlexFramework.css`
+3. Add/edit whatever you want to the stylesheets; the output will be written to `FlexFramework.css`.

 - External stylesheets (e.g. normalize.css) are placed in the `external` subdirectory
 - Production resources are located in the `public` directory